DevToc/React_Firebase_login/README.md

  6.

 # To sync once android ios project created
-1. We have three code bases now and now we need to push ios and android code bases as well to git.
+1. We have three code bases now, and now we need to push ios and android code bases as well to git.
 2. ionic cap sync android/ios : to sync the changes to android/ios
 3. use File->sync gradle in android studio to get changes updated